 Now it seems as if the theme of the season will be the Sox and Yankees dueling for the division lead.
 Oh, the old familiar places.
 Considering we may have to get used to this, I decided to dig into the stats and see if I could better understand the Yanks’ success.

 Not surprisingly, the Yankees’ pitching is anchored by their formidable one-two punch of CC Sabathia and Hiroki Kuroda.
-The duo have been among the most reliable workhorses in baseball over the past few seasons.
+The duo have been among the most reliable workhorses and bets on the MLB over the past few seasons.
 Last year, injuries “derailed” Sabathia, who pitched only 200 innings instead of his typical 240, but it was Kuroda who shined in his place, hurling 219.2 in one of the best seasons of his career.

 Both have lived up to their preseason expectations to this point, posting WARs of 1.2 and 1.3, respectively, but both have also produced some question marks, as well.
 In particular, Sabathia’s well-publicized velocity decline (90.59 mph on his fastball in April, down from 93.04 last season) remains a notable concern to me.